Semiparametric Estimation of the Shape of the Limiting Bivariate Point Cloud: Introduction

 \section{Introduction}

 Multivariate tail risk calculations require knowledge of the strength of dependence in the joint tail of the relevant distribution.
 Here, we propose a model to flexibly estimate joint tail characteristics in a way that coherently links several existing measures of tail dependence.
 To do this, we describe tail dependence of a multivariate distribution through its associated \emph{gauge function} \citep{balkema-2010a,balkema-2010b,nolde-2014a}.
 The homogeneity property of the gauge function allows us to recover the entire gauge function from its unit level set, which bounds the support of the appropriately scaled data points in the limit \citep{nolde-2022a,wadsworth-2022a}.
-We represent the unit level set of the gauge function using a semiparemtric model, specified such that the required constraints on such functions are automatically satisfied.
-In this way, we obtain a posterior sample of gauge functions, with each member of the sample being a valid gauge function not requiring any \emph{post hoc} adjustments such as re-scaling or truncation.
+We represent the unit level set of the gauge function using a semiparametric model specified within a Bayesian framework wherein required constraints on such functions are automatically satisfied.
+We obtain a posterior sample of gauge functions, and our prior specification ensures that each member of the sample is a valid gauge function not requiring any \emph{post hoc} adjustments such as re-scaling or truncation.

-Efforts to exploit the limit set representation of multivariate extreme values \citep{davis-1988a,kinoshita-1991a,balkema-2010a,balkema-2010b} have appeared only recently. \citet{wadsworth-2022a} decompose the data into pseudo-polar coordinates and use a limiting argument to approximate the distribution of the radii with a truncated Gamma distribution whose parameters depend on the gauge function.
-They first transform the data to unit exponential margins, and assuming a parametric form for the gauge function, perform maximum likelihood estimation with the truncated Gamma likelihood.
+Efforts to exploit the limit set representation of multivariate extreme values \citep{davis-1988a,kinoshita-1991a,balkema-2010a,balkema-2010b} have appeared only recently. \citet{wadsworth-2022a} decompose the data into pseudo-polar coordinates and use a limiting argument to approximate the distribution of the radii with a truncated gamma distribution whose parameters depend on the gauge function.
+They first transform the data to unit exponential margins, and assuming a parametric form for the gauge function, perform maximum likelihood estimation with the truncated gamma likelihood.
 They extend this approach using mixtures of parametric forms, but need to perform post-hoc re-scaling of the mixtures to satisfy the required properties of valid gauge functions.

 In contrast to \citet{wadsworth-2022a}, whose primary focus is estimating probabilities of sets in the joint tail region, \citet{simpson-2022a} focus on inference for the limit set boundary itself, taking a flexible semiparametric approach.
 They estimate the sample limit set by approximating the limiting upper endpoint of the distribution of radii with an estimated high quantile, as a function of angle.
 To do this, they fit a generalized Pareto distribution, whose scale parameter varies by angle, to the large radii.
 The radii are calculated by decomposing the bivariate data points transformed to unit exponential margins with a rank transformation.
 As the result is not a valid limit set, they perform a subsequent scaling and truncation procedure based on a Hill estimator \citep{Hill1975} to force their estimate to satisfy the required conditions.